fbuescher/FHEM_Powerrouter/README.md

 - Overall power consumption [Wh]
 - Overall power production [Wh]
 - Current state of charge of battery (if available) [%]
+- timedrift in Minutes (to monitor the really bad "Realtime" Clock) -

 Dependencies: